 Contour lines/contour intervals represent the discrete representation of continuous phenomena (see Terrain Representation).
 It can be difficult for students to understand the concept presented in 2D media.
 VR or AR systems allow students to observe transformation of 3D terrain into a 2D map, interactively change contour line intervals, and manipulate the terrain itself and observe the change in contours (Figs. 6 and 7; see also video demonstration of collaborative education using VR and AR).

 Figure 6.
 A user's avatar and contour line task in a virtual classroom.
-Source: authors.
+Source: author.

 Figure 7.
 User performing a contour line task using a VR sandbox.
-Source: authors.
+Source: author.

 Another application of VR in geo-sciences is in emergency management.
 VR can be a tool for simulating the effects of small-scale phenomena, such as floods, landslides, etc., or large-scale phenomena, such as building evacuations (even in structures not yet built).
 Simulations in a real environment are usually expensive or not possible at all.
 The example in Figure 8 shows a hypothetical building evacuation.
 The results from these types of simulations can assist researchers (or other professionals) in designing the size and length of corridors, capacity of elevators, and other parameters of planned buildings (e.g., football stadiums, metro/train stations, and other structures).

 Figure 8.
 An example of a simulated environment for an evacuation task (left: first person view; right: perspective view of the experimental environment).
-Source: authors.
+Source: author.

 Biljecki, F., Stoter, J., Ledoux, H., Zlatanova, S., Çöltekin, A. (2015).
 Applications of 3D City Models: State of the Art Review.
 ISPRS International Journal of Geo-Information 4(4), 2842-2889.
 DOI: 10.3390/ijgi4042842.